Skip to content

 Image title

-• Extraction mode Set as Offline.
+• Extraction mode - Defaults to Offline.

-• Asset types in scope Choose the asset types you want to include in the reverse-sync operation, such as ['Table', 'Column'].
+• Asset types in scope - Choose the asset types you want to include in the reverse-sync operation, such as ['Table', 'Column'].
 This selection will ensure that only Tables and Columns with updated user descriptions are included in the process.

-• Interval for Run Select the time interval in which the user-description was updated on Atlan for the selected assets.
+• Interval for Run - Select the time interval in which the user-description was updated on Atlan for the selected assets.

 Audit Trail